 The Department of Family and Consumer Sciences is housed in Blye-Poteat Hall and the adjacent Child Development Laboratory, both opening in 2007, feature state-of-the-art technology allowing our graduates to compete for the best jobs in the careers of their choice.
 Please follow the links to the left for more information on Family and Consumer Sciences majors.

-The Mission of the Department of Family and Consumer Sciences at Carson-Newman University is to prepare professionals as servant leaders with the abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
-The unit provides an integrative, holistic, rigorous, undergraduate education in a caring and nurturing Christian liberal arts setting through one of four areas of specialization: child and family studies; consumer services; family and consumer sciences education; and foods, nutrition, and dietetics.
+Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
+The unit provides an integrative, holistic, rigorous undergraduate education in a caring and nurturing Christian liberal arts setting through one of four areas of specialization: child and family studies; consumer services; family and consumer sciences education; and foods, nutrition, and dietetics.

 Faith and Learning Questions